mlflow/mlflow/docs/source/model-registry.rst

     <Yay!!
 Another good phone interview.
 I nailed it!!> -- {'neg': 0.0, 'neu': 0.446, 'pos': 0.554, 'compound': 0.816}
     <This is INSANE!
 I can't believe it.
 How could you do such a horrible thing?> -- {'neg': 0.357, 'neu': 0.643, 'pos': 0.0, 'compound': -0.8034}

-Deprecated: using Model Stages
+Deprecated: Using Model Stages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning:: Model Stages are deprecated and will be removed in a future major release.
-To learn more about this deprecation, visit our migration guide here.
+To learn more about this deprecation, see our migration guide below.

 See the sections below on using Model Stages in the MLflow Model Registry.